 Gavarni – 5 Rue Gavarni, 16th

 GET AROUND: Velib

 I was determined to see the city with fresh sustainable-blogger eyes, so I split up from my fiancé (he went to check out the Pompidou) and met up with Holly Rose of the gorgeous blog Leotie Lovely.
 I pulled out a bike from Velib, it being the fastest way to travel in the city, even though it was raining.
 Luckily, Holly had the same idea so we both looked like drowned rats!
 The café we wanted to try, Gentle Gourmet Cafe at 24 Boulevard de la Bastille, was closed.
-Such is Paris – they do not care about your feelings or schedule – so we skipped breakfast and walked over to the offices of Veja, the popular French sustainable shoe brand.
+Such is Paris – they do not care about your feelings or schedule – so we skipped breakfast.

 Other ways to get around: Walking (it’s a gorgeous city; do it) or taking the Metro.